The Divisive Diet of Honeybees: Why Some Will Never Be Royals

 The new study also looked at how these microRNAs could be affecting the bees' development.
 Their findings suggest that one of the microRNAs targets a specific gene called amTOR, which has been shown to influence the development of queen bees.
 They also suspect that other plant microRNAs and RNAs also influence bee development.

-A big question about the new study is whether these small microRNA molecules can survive in the larvaes' digestive tracts for long enough to alter gene expression.
+A big question about the new study is whether these small microRNA molecules can survive in the larvaes' digestive tracts long enough to alter gene expression.
 The researchers' previous work suggests they can, but some researchers have expressed doubt over their claims.

 However, Zhang and his colleagues stress that RNAs are probably not the only factor determining a bee's fate.
 The nutritional content of royal jelly, for example, may also play a role in helping honeybee larvae become queens.
 And p-coumaric acid, another plant-based compound present in honey, also seems to change gene expression to nudge bee larvae toward developing into worker bees.